ABOUT THE KING OF PAINT

 Hi, I’m Jeff Williams and I am a sign painter.

 What’s a sign painter?!
 Over the years, I’ve had to explain my craft to a lot of people.
-What was historically a common and indispensable trade has been all but wiped out by the advent of computerized sign-making equipment.
-For nearly 35 years, I have been preserving the lost art of hand-lettering, pinstriping, and gold-leafing as traditional sign painters practiced for decades before me.
+What was historically a common and indispensable trade was once nearly wiped out by the advent of computerized sign-making equipment.
+For 37 years, I have been preserving the lost art of hand-lettering, pinstriping, and gold leaf gilding as traditional sign painters practiced for decades before me.
 Using the brush as my vehicle, I channel my vision and imagination into design and advertisement, creating eye-catching signage, custom paint jobs, and unique works of art.

 I work with commercial businesses and companies, helping them to brand and advertise in a style that stands out from the competition.
 For those customers who bring me their cars, hot rods, motorcycles, furniture, mailboxes, —you name it—I letter, flame, pinstripe, and paint characters and designs of all sorts on anything that doesn’t move!